What is Workers’ Compensation?

 There are some exceptions to the specific moment in time rule.
 You may have protection if your injury is the result of a rapid repetitive motion injury.
 Some common injuries of this nature include carpal tunnel syndrome, the gradual onset of a back injury, or hearing loss.
 To qualify for worker’s compensation benefits, you need to prove that over 50% of the injury happened at work.
 When it is more than 50%, the state sees this as the major cause.

 Do you have injuries due to repetitive motion on the job?
-Even if you are unsure if you meet the major cause rule, Contact WALKER & HARP to get started on building your case.
+Even if you are unsure if you meet the major cause rule, Contact WALKER LAW GROUP to get started on building your case.

 Are Mental Health Injuries Covered?